 The ranks of European society that we have reviewed to some degree put people who had the education, leisure, and comfort into control of government and society.
 The European royalty, aristocracy, and gentry thereby carrying out, even if imperfectly, the Greek idea.

 In the modern developed democracies, we do much better.
 We combine aristocracy and democracy.
 The great mass of people are educated, leisured, and reasonably comfortable.
 Developed democracies enjoy stability, peaceful relations with each other, and freedom from corruption that earlier societies could hardly dream of.
 No developed democracy has ever fallen to a dictator, or tyrant to use the ancient Greek term.
 Furthermore, no two developed democracies has ever fought each other in a war.
 For a list of developed democracies and definitions of these terms click here.

 I have written this because the topic interests me, but mostly because somewhat similar pages have proved popular.
+Turned out to be a good strategy this is my most popular page.
+I have a list of other pages where I present information I have collected and organized in the right hand column of this page.
 Perhaps the most similar page is on the meaning of metropolis, city, town, village, and hamlet.

 Here is a link to my contact information..

 City sizes and terms

 List of Developed Democracies These countries have made it.